magento/devdocs/guides/v2.3/graphql/reference/store-config.md

 ## Example usage

-The following call returns all details of a store's configuration
+The following call returns all details of a store's configuration.

 **Request**